 A Retirement Health Saving Program (RHSP) will be evaluated for its feasibility as one of the alternatives for the committee to review.
-RHSP programs that permit both employer and employee contributions along with options for leave conversions will be requested and the requested and the second reviewed by the committee.
+RHSP programs that permit both employer and employee contributions along with options for leave conversions will be requested and reviewed by the committee.
 Should an alternative allow for the replacement of the existing sick leave conversion process and elimination of the additional sick leave credit in Section 18.6, those options will be evaluated for inclusion in an alternative contemplated by the committee.